github/safe-settings/docs/deploy.md

   tag: ""
 ```

-In case you are using a private registry you can use 'imagePullSecretName' to specify the name of the secret to use when pulling the image:
+In case you are using a private registry you can use `imagePullSecretName` to specify the name of the secret to use when pulling the image:

 ```yaml
 imagePullSecrets: [regcred]